Pricing Strategies for Nutritionists: How to Charge What You're Worth

 If you’re booked out, it’s time to raise your prices.
 A good rule of thumb is to raise prices by 10-20% whenever you reach 80% capacity.
 Existing clients can stay on their current rate for a “loyalty period” (e.g., 3-6 months), but new clients pay the new rate.

 Remember, your expertise helps people live longer, healthier lives.
 That is valuable.
 Charge accordingly.
+Learn how to scale your practice to maximize revenue while maintaining quality care, and explore our pricing options.

 Share this post